 The Turtle Rock neighborhood is east of the University of California Irvine’s border.
 This consists of an intermingling of outdoor spaces.
 It is a beautiful and fairly quiet residential community with parks, golf courses, and other amenities.
 Jutting forth out of the center of this neighborhood is a rock formation known as Turtle Rock.

 A few paths head towards Turtle Rock, and its vantage point is quite impressive and photo-worthy.
 On the south edge of Turtle Rock are two popular areas: Turtle Rock Community Park and Chaparral Park.
-There are many features to each park, such as picnic equipment and playgrounds, making them popular for relaxing.
+Each park has many features, such as picnic equipment and playgrounds, making them popular for relaxing.

 On your way up to Turtle Rock, you will notice an incline the whole way up, although it’s not even a mile long, so most walkers will be just fine.
-That said, you’d better plan on wearing sunglasses because this whole area has HUGE sunlight exposure.
+That said, you’d better wear sunglasses because this area has HUGE sunlight exposure.
 Also, wear a hat and bring plenty of drinking water!

 See Related: Things to Do in Oakland, California